Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: A resampling-based framework for truth-in-advertising

 \subsection{Truth-in-advertising using resampling}

-As mentioned earlier, to determine whether an online stochastic RL algorithm is personalizing, one way is to examine graphs showing the advantage or standardized advantage on the vertical axis and time on the horizontal axis, as seen in \cref{fig:interestingUser}.
+As mentioned earlier, to determine whether an online stochastic RL algorithm is personalizing, one way is to examine graphs showing the estimated advantage or its standardized version on the vertical axis and time on the horizontal axis, as seen in \cref{fig:interestingUser}.
 However, simply observing visually interesting patterns in these graphs is not enough to conclude that the RL algorithm personalized for that user.
 To address this issue, we propose a resampling-based approach to assess personalization and improve truth-in-advertising.

-The approach consists of three steps: First, we quantify the interestingness of a graph of advantage forecasts. {Second, we simulate user trajectories by resampling treatments using the RL algorithm under different models.
+The approach consists of three steps: First, we quantify the interestingness of a graph of advantage forecasts. {Second, we simulate user trajectories by resampling treatments using the RL algorithm under different generative models.
 We call the trajectories ``resampled trajectories'' throughout this paper.
 Finally, we compare the interestingness score in the user graph from the actual study with the interestingness scores from the resampled trajectories under different models.
+If the score in the actual study differs significantly from the scores on the resampled trajectories, we say that the RL algorithm is potentially personalizing; otherwise, the exhibited personalization might arise solely due to the stochasticity in the RL algorithm.
 We now describe each step in detail.